Fort Wayne International Airport: Fort Wayne Municipal Airport

-After the base was transferred to temporary inactive status, the city of Fort Wayne bought the airport from the federal government's General Services Administration for one dollar, renaming it Fort Wayne Municipal Airport in 1946, though colloquially the entire complex was still referred to as Baer Field, a practice reinforced by the reactivation of the base as Baer Field for military purposes in 1951.
+After the base was transferred to temporary inactive status, the city of Fort Wayne bought the airport from the federal government's General Services Administration for one dollar, renaming it Fort Wayne Municipal Airport in 1946, though, colloquially, the entire complex was still referred to as Baer Field, a practice reinforced by the reactivation of the airport for military purposes in 1951, to the point a race track adjacent to the property, Baer Field Raceway Park, which operated from 1964 to 2019, was named after it.
 Two passenger airlines initially served Baer Field: TWA and Chicago & Southern Airlines; United Airlines appeared in 1947 with one DC-3 each way a day.
 C&S merged with Delta Air Lines in 1953 and Delta is the airport's longest-serving carrier, having served the airport in one form or another ever since.
 In 1953 the airport's current terminal opened, replacing a converted military structure.
 The new permanent terminal had an air traffic control tower, an observation deck, and the "Look-Out Dining Room" restaurant with views of the ramp below.
 Late in the 1950s, Hilton Hotels opened the on-site Hilton Inn, which was sold in the 1980s as Hilton opened a hotel at the Grand Wayne Center.
 After Hilton sold the hotel, the on-airport Hilton was reflagged as first a Holiday Inn, and later became a Quality Inn and then a Days Inn.
 TWA, the first airline to serve Fort Wayne at what is now Smith Field, ended flights from Baer Field in 1963.
 Scheduled jet flights began in January 1967 on United Caravelles (United had been using the Vickers Viscount at Baer Field for several years).
 United's jets were soon joined by Delta Douglas DC-9s.
 American Airlines flights began in 1974, initially to Dallas/Fort Worth International Airport (which opened that year) on Boeing 727s.